1. Who is the data controller and what is the purpose of this privacy notice?

 6. How long will we retain your personal information?

 We will only retain your personal information for as long as necessary to achieve the purposes listed above.
-We regularly review the personal information we hold (including, in relation to CyberSyd Add, on a weekly basis) and delete or anonymise it when we no longer need it.
-For example, when you use the CyberSyd App, if you decide to not share information with the designated pastoral team, any information you have provided will be deleted from your device.
+We regularly review the personal information we hold (including, in relation to the CyberSyd platform, on a weekly basis) and delete or anonymise it when we no longer need it.
+For example, when you use the CyberSyd platform, if you decide to not share information with the designated pastoral team, any information you have provided will be deleted from your device.

 7. What rights do I have with respect to my personal information?